-Fatigue-related incidents continue to increase at an alarming rate and fatigue in any form is a potential risk to both individuals and companies, which is why it must be continuously addressed.
+Fatigue-related incidents continue to increase at an alarming rate.
+Needless to say, fatigue in any form is a potential risk to both individuals and companies.
+This is why we must make constant efforts in addressing it.

-Every worker is pressured to perform at their best and of course, there is an evident link between fatigue and mental health affecting a worker’s performance: from their ability to complete tasks to redundancy, suspension or being discharged from employment.
+Every worker faces huge pressure to perform at their best.
+This leads to an evident link between fatigue and mental health affecting a worker’s performance: from their ability to complete tasks to redundancy, suspension or being discharged from employment.

-Fatigue is something we all experience and, whether it is at work or at home, it still presents risks.
+Fatigue is something we all experience.
+Whether it is at work or at home, it still presents risks.
 A large percentage of construction requires manual labour, meaning that managing fatigue becomes a key factor.

 NEW SET OF REGULATIONS

-Network Rail see fatigue as one of the greatest risks to project safety and are constantly looking at ways to mitigate fatigue in the workplace.
-They have recently released a guidance document with vital concepts and amendments supporting the Fatigue Risk Management Standard (FRMS) set to be effected from 29th October 2022.
+Network Rail see fatigue as one of the greatest risks to project safety.
+Therefore, they are constantly looking at ways to mitigate this risk in the workplace.
+They have recently released a guidance document with vital concepts and amendments supporting the Fatigue Risk Management Standard (FRMS) with immediate effect from 29th October 2022.
 These new rules mean that both employees and employers must have a strategy to manage and control risk fatigue throughout the network.
 It comes after a series of incidents where people lost consciousness or suffered medical complications across the country in their line of duty.

 The new regulations touch on: